junxit/us-congress-bills-109/bill.md

 ## § 1.
 Short-term assessment

-- **(a)** *In General* The Secretary of the Army, acting through the Chief of Engineers (referred to in this Act as the Secretary), shall conduct, at full Federal expense, a comprehensive assessment of Corps infrastructure in the State of Louisiana affected by Hurricanes Katrina and Rita to determine whether opportunities exist for project modifications or project integration that may—
+- **(a)** *In General* The Secretary of the Army, acting through the Chief of Engineers (referred to in this Act as the Secretary), shall conduct, at full Federal expense, a comprehensive assessment of Corps infrastructureof Engineers projects and studies in the State of Louisiana affected by either Hurricanes Katrina andor Rita, or both of those hurricanes, to determine whether opportunities exist for project modifications or project integration that may—
   - **(1)** reduce future hurricane impacts; or
-  - **(2)** further other project purposes.
+  - **(2)** further other project purposes.; or
+  - **(3)** provide efficiencies in the implementation of hurricane protection, flood control, navigation, or ecosystem restoration projects by the Corps of Engineers.
-- **(b)** *Content* The assessment under subsection (a) shall include, at a minimum—
+- **(b)** *Content* The assessment under subsection (a) shall not be constrained by any cost-benefit analysis and shall include, at a minimum—
   - **(1)** a description of means of providing an increased level of hurricane protection using a combination of structural and nonstructural features;
   - **(2)** a review of the use of a combination of structural means (such as levees and floodgates) and nonstructural means (such as wetlands and beaches) in providing hurricane protection;
   - **(3)** a prioritization of actions that should be taken to improve the level of hurricane protection provided; and